fadesibert/arduino_esp32_scroller/README.md

 * Tweak the code if you want to display a different key than "message"

 This works on an ESP32 with Wifi running Arduino.
 Works (barely) on a 32x8 matrix (may have to shave a bit and go for 30x7) on an Arduino Nano or similar

+If compiling using the Arudino IDE, make sure you have LEDText, LEDMatrix, ArduinoJSON, FastLED